 The infinitive form of the verb can also be used with impersonal expressions:

 - Il est facile à décider. – It is easy to decide.

 In French, we often talk about regular and irregular verbs.

 Regular verbs follow a pattern.
 These regular verbs can be put into three distinct groups based on the verb ending pattern.

 The first group of regular verbs are verbs that end in -er.
 The second group of regular verbs are verbs that end in -ir.
 The last group of verbs includes those that end in -re.
+Here are some examples:

 The third group also includes verbs that do not follow a pattern based on their ending.
 These are known as irregular verbs.
 Here are some common irregular verbs:

 Conjugation describes how a verb changes in order to agree with the subject and the tense of the verb.
 Verb conjugation often follows simple formation rules.

 Each verb contains two things: a root and an ending.
 The root can also be called the “radical” or the “stem,” but it is the unchanging part of the verb.

 The ending is where verb conjugation occurs.
 These change depending on the subject and tense of the verb.
 Here is one verb’s conjugation in the present tense: